Dondi (graffiti artist)

-Donald Joseph White, "DONDI" (April 7, 1961 – October 2, 1998) was an American graffiti artist.
+Donald Joseph White (April 7, 1961 – October 2, 1998), known as "DONDI", was an American graffiti artist.

 Biography

 Early life

 Born in the East New York neighbourhood of Brooklyn, Dondi was the youngest of five children.
 He was of African American and Italian American descent.
-He was nicknamed "Dondi" after the famous comic strip by the same name.
+He was nicknamed "Dondi" after the comic strip of the same name.
 He attended a Catholic school during his sophomore year.
 By 1975, the East New York region became unstable with racial tensions and social conflicts, including the prominence of gangs.
 In an interview with Zephyr, Dondi stated that he had joined several gangs in the 1970s to avoid being attacked.
 Anxious to leave high school behind, he earned his GED in 1984, took a job in a government office, and began to indulge his interest in graffiti.